-- Simplify the scripting language, hence, allow for simple, fast to verify scripts. - This limits the flexibility and supported functionality of the systems. - Design correctness proofs that have fast verification time. - Verifying the computation does not require re-executing the whole computation. - Non-trivial to come up with such proof systems. - Such proof systems may introduce additional assumptions like a trusted setup, and may degrade the efficiency of the prover.
+- Simplify the scripting language, so make it simpler and faster to verify scripts. - This limits the flexibility and supported functionality of the systems. - Design correctness proofs with fast verification time. - Verifying the computation does not require re-executing the whole computation. - Non-trivial to come up with such proof systems. - Also, they may introduce additional assumptions like a trusted setup, and may degrade prover's efficiency.